Forecasting 101: Which Method is Best for Your Business?

-In order to properly allocate their resources, business owners need to be able to determine the direction of current trends.
-Knowing where the business is headed with regard to sales, profits and expenses helps keep it afloat or moving forward towards revenue goals.
+The disruption caused by the pandemic created an environment of uncertainty in the business landscape.
+In order to properly allocate their resources, business owners need to determine the direction of trends through data and analytics.
+Knowing where the business is headed with regard to sales, profits and expenses helps keep it afloat or moving forward towards revenue goals, especially during crisis.

-Revenue forecasting, market share forecasting and consumer trends are things that every small business owner needs to strategically allocate their budget for the best possible timeline results.
+Revenue forecasting models, market share forecasting and consumer trends are things that every small business owner needs to strategically allocate their budget for the best possible timeline results.

 Qualitative vs. Quantitative Forecasts

 Creating forecasts are very methodical, although the processes and calculations vary depending on purpose and how specific you need them to be.
 Qualitative models are generally more useful with short-term predictions because they are based on judgment and opinion.
 They make it a point to account for nuances in experience or for intuition to be involved in predicting trends.

 Quantitative ones, however, try to eliminate inconsistent analytic elements while focusing on mathematical data.
 Forecasts are likely to include numerical variables like sales, GDP, housing prices and so on.
 These forecasting methods make use of historical data to identify important patterns and pattern changes, as well as to establish causal relationships between shifting variables.

 The methods below have varying levels of accuracy depending on the time frame and factors considered.
 For more accurate results, accountants and business advisers can combine them to make methodologies more comprehensive.
 They can also use two separate methodologies (qualitative and quantitative) at the same time.
 Here are the most commonly used and most reliable ones so far:

 Market research is a process of sampling representative groups within the market to predict consumer reception once a product or service is launched.
 This can be convenient for businesses to use when researching for a product launch or looking at how well one service is competing over the other